Forecast: Chance of showers, storms this afternoon

 You can put your money on Sunday for the weekend's better beach and outdoor activities day, according to the forecast.

-The muggy, showery workweek wraps up with patchy fog in some areas of Long Island early Friday morning, then a stretch of partly sunny skies, before chances of precipitation return later in the afternoon, forecasters said.
+The muggy, showery workweek wraps up Friday with a stretch of partly sunny skies before chances of precipitation return later in the afternoon, forecasters said.

-Chances for showers and thunderstorms pick up late afternoon, and though chances are low, Nassau County and western Suffolk could see any of those storms bring hail, damaging winds and flash flooding through Friday night, said John Murray, a National Weather Service meteorologist in Upton.
+Though the chances for showers and thunderstorms are low, Nassau County and western Suffolk could see any of those storms bring hail, damaging winds and flash flooding through Friday night, said John Murray, a National Weather Service meteorologist in Upton.

+While hail may seem out of place in summer, those small balls or pellets of ice are actually right at home this time of year.
+They come about during thunderstorms, high up in the atmosphere where temperatures are colder.
+As tiny frozen bits fall, they get caught in updrafts, keeping them in cold-air territory, where they grow larger, said Carlie Buccola, another weather service meteorologist.

-Friday's temperatures are expected to head up to the mid-80s or so, feeling warmer thanks to continuing humidity.
+Friday's temperatures are expected to reach the mid-80s or so, feeling warmer thanks to continuing humidity.

+As of just before 11 a.m. the temperature at Long Island MacArthur Airport in Ronkonkoma was 83 degrees, feeling more like 90, the weather service said.

+Wantagh at about that time had reached 81, feeling like 87, with Stony Brook hitting 85, feeling like 91, as recorded at New York State Mesonet weather stations.

 The Island's ocean beaches have a high risk for rip currents from 6 a.m. to 9 p.m.